vollyimnetz/crop-thumbnails/readme.txt

 == Changelog ==
 = 1.2.4 =
-* change the enqueue-name of vue to "cpt_vue" to make it possible to prevent the include of the cpt_vue version
+* change the enqueue-name of the vue.js-library provided with the plugin to "cpt_vue" to make it possible to prevent this specific include
 * update js-dev dependencies
+* add the filter "crop_thumbnails_filename" to make it possible to change the target path/filename (thanks to https://github.com/matzeeable)
+* improve readme

 = 1.2.3 =
 * fix a php-notice displayed on the settings-screen